-The Winter months in Rocky offer plenty of great wildlife sightings on early morning and evening Wildlife Tours, with many encounters occuring just outside the car window.
-If you like Discovery Channel or BBC nature specials you will absolutely love a Wildlife Tour.
-Beyond looking for and observing animals, we'll talk about their behavior, ecology, adaptations to survive the winter, and other really cool details.
+The Winter months in Rocky Mountain National Park offer plenty of great wildlife sightings on 3.5 hour early morning and evening Wildlife Tours, with many encounters occurring just outside the car window.
+If you like Netflix, Discovery Channel or BBC nature specials you will absolutely love a Wildlife Tour.
+Beyond looking for and observing animals, we'll point out their behavior, ecology, adaptations to survive the winter, and other really cool details.

-Winter Wildlife Tours involve a good bit of driving throughout the park and the town of Estes Park, making many stops along the way, and generally only a few minor walks as we explore the park for animals.
-On an average winter day we will find Elk, Mule Deer, Pine Squirrels, Wild Turkey, and most winter days we find Big Horn Sheep ewes and lambs and the occassion great sighting of Rams.
-Some days we see Coyotes, and if we have good weather we may even see Prairie Dogs in the lowest areas we visit.
+Winter Wildlife Tours involve a good bit of driving throughout the national park and the town of Estes Park, making many stops along the way, and generally only a few minor walks as we explore the park for animals.
+On an average winter day we will find Elk, Mule Deer, Pine Squirrels, Wild Turkey, Prairie Dogs (on nice days), Birds of Prey like Red tailed Hawks, Bald and Golden Eagles some days and most winter days we find Bighorn Sheep ewes and lambs and the occassional great sighting of Bighorn Sheep Rams.
+Some days we see Coyotes, but they have become more rare sightings over the years.

-November is prime time for the Mule Deer rut, Coyotes and Elk are very active and it snows very little.
-With some luck we can also find Big Horn Sheep.
-Late November and early December is the Big Horn Sheep rut with rams smashing into each other at 35 mph, and if you're lucky you can hear the echo of their collisions over a mile away.
+November is prime time for the Mule Deer rut, Bighorn Sheep and Elk are very active and it snows very little.
+With some luck we can also find Coyote.
+Late October through early December is the Bighorn Sheep rut with rams smashing into each other at 35 mph, and if you're lucky you can hear the echo of their collisions over a mile away.

 The New Year brings more snow and investigating animal tracks made by snowshoe hares, bobcats, elk, deer, sheep, mice, pine squirrels, birds, and coyote can be great fun.
 Each track tells the story of survival in the snow.
 Wildlife is still readily seen, especially the elk, turkey, and deer.
 Late February through April is prime time for big horn sheep as the female and lamb bands come down to the lower hills almost everyday.
 If you are lucky the big horn rams will show up as well.

-Winter Tour Fees (Total Is Shown NOT Per Person, Rate Is The Same For 1 Or 2 Guests)
+(Total Is Shown - NOT Per Person, Rate Is The Same For 1 Or 2 Guests)